Indias Daily COVID-19 Caseload Slips To 13,272 - UrduPoint

 India's Daily COVID-19 Caseload Slips To 13,272

 NEW DELHI, Aug.
-20 (UrduPoint / Pakistan Point News - 20th Aug, 2022 ) :India reported 13,272 new cases of COVID-19 during the past 24 hours, taking the total tally to 44,327,890, according to Federal health ministry data released on Saturday morning, Saturday's new cases marked a decrease in comparison to the daily caseload of Friday which was 15,754.
+21 (UrduPoint / Pakistan Point News - 21st Aug, 2022 ) --:India reported 13,272 new cases of COVID-19 during the past 24 hours, taking the total tally to 44,327,890, according to Federal health ministry data released on Saturday morning, Saturday's new cases marked a decrease in comparison to the daily caseload of Friday which was 15,754.

 Currently, India's active caseload stands at 101,166.